access-ci-org/ipf/docs/INSTALL.md

 ------------

-The *Information Publishing Framework* ["IPF" (1)](#IPF) is a tool used by resource operators to publish dynamic resource information to XSEDE's [Information Services (2)](#infoserv).
-IPF can publish four types of resource
+The *Information Publishing Framework* ["IPF" (1)](#IPF) is a generic framework used by resource operators to gather and publish dynamic resource information in [GLUE 2 serialized format](http://www.ogf.org/documents/GFD.147.pdf).
+IPF can publish four types of resource information: 1) Batch system configuration and queue contents, 2) Software Modules available from the command line,
-Information: 1) Batch system configuration and queue contents, 2) Software Modules available from the command line, 3) Network services information, and 4) Batch scheduler job events.
+3) Network services information, and 4) Batch scheduler job events.

-XSEDE required Level 1, 2, and 3 operators to publish this [dynamic resource information (3)](#softserv) using IPF to the degree that is possible for each type of resource..

-IPF complements XSEDE's [Resource Description Repository "RDR" (4)](#RDR) which is used to maintain static resource information.
-The evolution of RDR continues to exist in ACCESS-CI.

-Campuses and other research resource operators that are not affiliated with ACCESS-CI are welcome to use IPF and to publish their resource information to ACCESS-CI Information Services.
-By doing so, local operator services, portals, and gateways can use ACCESS-CI Information Services APIs to access their published local resource information in the same way that ACCESS-CI resources, portals, and gateways do.
+Campuses and other research resource operators that are not affiliated with ACCESS-CI are welcome to use IPF.
+All information published using IPF is available to portals and to science gateways through ACCESS Operations APIs.

 This document describes how to install and configure IPF.